jph203/Retro-Arcade-Game-/Retro Arcade Game/README.md

 This is a clone of the classic arcade game "Frogger."

 * You must score as many points as you can before running out of lives.
+* You receive 200 points for crossing.
+* You will lose 25 points for hitting each bug.
+* You'll start with 10 lives and good luck!

 Click to restart and play again.